There are just 3 things to do to format your manuscript before importing into Fictionary:

 For all reports, click on the associated Rewrite Tip for detailed explanations.

-The Key Elements Per Scene and Setting Elements Per Scene change depending of whether you are working in Advanced mode or not.
+The Story Map and Setting Elements Per Scene change depending of whether you are working in Advanced mode or not.